The Doctor of Intercultural Studies Degree Program

 Admission Requirements

-Applicants for the DIS program must possess an Association of Theological Schools’ (ATS) accredited MDiv or a comparable two-year master’s degree in appropriate missiological and theological disciplines with a GPA of 3.0 or higher and present at least two years of effective intercultural ministry experience relevant to the proposed DIS program focus.
+Applicants for the DIS program must possess an Association of Theological Schools’ (ATS) accredited MDiv or a comparable two-year master’s degree in appropriate intercultural, biblical, and theological disciplines with a GPA of 3.0 or higher and present at least two years of effective intercultural ministry experience relevant to the proposed DIS program focus.
 Doctoral applicants who are otherwise qualified but whose graduate degree is not an MDiv, or other specified master's degree may seek admission by establishing the educational equivalence of the admissions requirements.
 Interested parties are invited to contact the Director of Admissions or the Director f the DIS program for further information.

 Doctoral students must have written and oral skills in English appropriate for research and dialogue at the post-graduate level.
 Applicants for whom English is not their first language must pass an entry written and oral English examination (TOEFL) with a minimum score of 25 on each of the four section tests of the TOEFL-IBT or 7.0 or above in each area with a 7.0 overall score on the IELTS.
 If the DIS student intends to enter the United States on a student visa, at least three months are necessary to secure admission approval and visa documentation.